cferdinandi/reef-js/content/advanced.md

 store.do('addTodo', 'Take a nap... zzzz');
 ```

-**When a component/store has setter functions, you cannot update data directly.**
+**When a component or store has setter functions, you cannot update data directly.**

 Setter functions are the only way to make updates.
 This protects your component or store data from unwanted changes.
 The `data` property always returns an immutable copy of the data.